Verse Account of Nabonidus

-The question what Nabonidus was doing in Tema will probably remain unsolved for ever.
-From the following text, we may deduce that during his life time, there were strong rumors that the king suffered from a mental illness and proposed a religious reform (preferring the Moon god Sin to all other gods).
-These rumors were used by the author of the to explain Nabonidus' stay abroad: being mad, he ignored the supreme god Marduk and went away.
+The question what Nabonidus was doing in Tayma will probably remain unsolved for ever.
+From the following text, known as the Verse Account of Nabonidus, we may deduce that during his life time, there were strong rumors that the king suffered from a mental illness and proposed a religious reform (preferring the Moon god Sin to all other gods).
+These rumors were used by the author of the Verse Account of Nabonidus to explain Nabonidus' stay abroad: being mad, he ignored the supreme god Marduk and went away.

 Nabonidus' devotion to the Moon is a historical fact, proven by an inscription found in Harran (in 1956).
 That he blasphemed against Marduk, however, must be an exaggeration.